janosh/svelte-multiselect/src/routes/(demos)/input-dropdown/+page.md

 clears `value` but keeps the draft in `searchText`.
 Forward extra `<input>` attributes via `inputProps` (e.g. `maxlength`, `autocapitalize`, `aria-describedby`).
+Click the caret after selecting an option or typing custom text to show the full list, then click it again to close the dropdown.
+Committed options are marked with `aria-selected="true"`.

 ```svelte example id="input-dropdown"
 <script lang="ts">